 Amy Sevick, MS, RN, FNP-BC, CHPN, Nurse Practitioner

 Ms. Sevick is a board-certified family primary care nurse practitioner with specialty training in palliative care.
 Before becoming a nurse practitioner, she worked for many years as a registered nurse in inpatient psychiatry, critical care, and hospice.
-Outside of work, she enjoys singing and playing music with her family and friends.

 Christopher Oates, LCSW, Social Work Manager

 Mr. Oates is a licensed clinical social worker and a leadership fellow at the Zelda Foster Studies Program in Palliative and End-of-Life Care at NYU Silver School of Social Work.
 He received his master’s degree in social work from Columbia University and master of public administration degree from Baruch College.
 He has served on the executive boards of the New York City Chapter of the Society for Social Work Leadership in Healthcare, the Helen Rehr Center for Social Work Practice, and the East Side Council of the Aging.